tasmorf/AndroidUnitTestTemplate/README.md

 ## Instrumentation Tests

-These exist under the src/androidTest folder.
+These exist under the src/androidTestFakeResponse folder.
+A separate flavor was created for fake responses.
+The idea is that this flavor can be used for actually running the app as well (when the real server is down for example).
+Either way, in that flavor all urls point to localhost, so all you'd need to do is run the mockserver and prepare the responses.
+That way instrumentation tests are more stable.
+If you want to add tests with the real server, simply put them under src/androidProd.
 There is a single class (EspressoTest) with two tests.
 One that checks if the movies are loaded correctly, and another one that checks if the app behaves correctly when clicking on an item.